frqstbite/vscode-celeste/README.md

 #### Map Viewport

 #### Attribute Editor

 #### Map Graph

 Select

 ### Markup-Based Plugin API

-[Ahorn](https://github.com/CelestialCartographers/Ahorn) plugins are written in [Julia](https://julialang.org).
+[Ahorn] plugins are written in [Julia].

-[Lönn](https://github.com/CelestialCartographers/Loenn) plugins are written in [Lua](https://www.lua.org).
+[Lönn][loenn] plugins are written in [Lua].

-This extension is written in [TypeScript](https://www.typescriptlang.org).
+This extension is written in [TypeScript].
-Does that mean you have to *learn the complexities of TypeScript* just to support this editor?
+Does that mean you have to _learn the complexities of TypeScript_ just to support this editor?
 Of course not! `vscode-celeste`'s plugin API is entirely markup-based; you can write your plugin definitions in YAML, XML, or JSON.
-See the [Plugin Documentation]() for more information
+See the [Plugin Documentation][docs-plugins] for more information

 ## Requirements

 In order to take use this

 ## Settings

 This extension doesn't contribute any settings right now.
 If it did, they would be listed like so:

 ### `vscode-celeste.enable`

 Enable/disable this extension.

 ### `vscode-celeste.thing`

 Set to `blah` to do something.

 ## Planned Features